mattanmr/xbar_plugins/README.md

 ## Uninstalling
 - In xbar, open the plugin browser, find the Dexcom Glucose Reader plugin, and click **Uninstall this plugin**.
-- Alternatively, you can delete `dexcom.5m.py` (and any json files contining `dexcom.5m` in the filename) from your xbar plugins folder and restart xbar.
+- Alternatively, you can delete `dexcom.5m.py` (and any json files containing `dexcom.5m` in the filename) from your xbar plugins folder and restart xbar.

 ---